 Keeping an eye on computer safety systems is vital to a safe lift.
-A crane operator must always stay mindful of wind speed, as high winds makes crane maneuvers more complicated and potentially risky.
+A crane operator must always stay mindful of wind speed, as high winds make crane maneuvers more complicated and potentially risky.
 Additionally, a crane has different weight capacities depending on how far away the load is from the tower, so a crane operator uses a load moment indicator to make sure the lift stays within safe parameters at all times.

 To operate a crane, an operator uses two joysticks.
-The left joystick controls swing and trolley travel while the right joystick controls the hoist.
+The left joystick controls the swing and trolley travel while the right joystick controls the hoist.
 With careful movements, the operator can use just these two joysticks to safely move a load anywhere within the crane’s operating radius.

 Cranes Make Tall Buildings Possible

 Iconic skylines simply would not exist without tower cranes, which have made it safe and efficient to move the steel and concrete that are essential to skyscraper construction.
 With a deep understanding of construction cranes, it’s possible to drive around and see cranes with a new appreciation for their impressive engineering.